Follow the path of migrating whales along the East Coast of Australia, on a journey of exploration, adventure and insight.

 The program is a shared group experience.
 We expect you to join the program with an open mind and a willingness to work together with your group mates to make the program an amazing experience for the whole group.
 Additionally, the program will be as much about the inner journey of personal growth and learning about yourself as it is about what you will experience in the outer physical journey.
 We expect you to be open to learning and challenging your ideas and assumptions.

-Our accommodation will be a mixture of comfortable and clean hostels and lodges, and 4 nights camping (tents supplied).
-Laundry and WiFi will be available most days, except while in the field on the volunteer project and on Fraser Island.
+Our accommodation will be a mixture of comfortable and clean hostels and lodges.
+Laundry, postal, telephone and email facilities will be available most days.
 Accommodation is diverse, comfortable and carefully chosen to fit our needs.